 The 2015 study included a post-tolling analysis of traffic conditions prior to the full completion of the construction project.
-The new Midtown Tunnel, MLK Extension and Downtown Tunnel Rehabilitation have been completed and the rehabilitation of the original Midtown Tunnel is anticipated to be completed in 2017.
+The new Midtown Tunnel, MLK Extension and Downtown Tunnel Rehabilitation have been completed and the rehabilitation of the original Midtown Tunnel was completed in 2017.

-The goal of the FY2018 study is to perform a similar analysis of travel conditions conducted in the FY2015 study to discover the post-construction travel impacts.
+The goal of this study is to perform a similar analysis of travel conditions conducted in the FY2015 study to discover the post-construction travel impacts.
+Work began on this task in FY 2019 and will continue in FY 2020.